DarkZeyan/DarkZeyan/README.md

 * Vue
 * Flutter

-But mostly I'm trying to create my own projects using Stable Diffussion using Python.
+Lately I've been using Stable Diffussion using Python and trying to learn about neuronal networks.
 With these languages and skills am making my way to be a great dev.

 Hope you get interested in my repositories!